Pokémon Channel: Development and release

 Pokémon Channel was created in part to promote the Nintendo e-Reader (pictured) and included three cards for it.

 Pokémon Channel was developed by Nintendo subsidiary Ambrella and published by Nintendo and The Pokémon Company.
 It was created both to serve as a spiritual successor to Hey You, Pikachu!—a similar digital pet-type game wherein the player plays with a Pikachu—and to promote the Nintendo e-Reader peripheral device.
 The game included three e-Reader-compatible cards, but not the e-Reader device itself.
 When scanned, the cards upload new templates for the player to paint and for Smeargle to critique.

 The game uses the visual effect of applying pre-rendered video footage to a polygon, specifically the game's pre-recorded shows on the television.
 IGN writer Anoop Gantayat praised this effect's implementation, although he did note some minor graphical issues visible in the transition from distanced to full-screen viewing.
-Also unusual for the Pokémon video game series, the Pokémon's voices are borrowed from the anime and sound like their names.
+Also unusual for the Pokémon video game series, the Pokémon's voices are performed by the anime voice cast and sound like their names.

 The game was first announced at E3 2003, where IGN staff noted that the game's demo appeared to be early in development due to its choppy frame rate.
-Pokémon Channel was released on July 18, 2003, in Japan, December 1 in North America, and April 2, 2004, in Europe.
+Pokémon Channel was released on July 18, 2003, in Japan, December 1, 2003, in North America, and April 2, 2004, in Europe.
 The game was showcased on its Japanese release date at the Sapporo, Hokkaido, location of Pokémon Fest 2003 (ポケモンフェスタ2003, Pokemon Festa 2003), a series of promotional events that extended across Japan and lasted about a month.
 Attendees could play the game at GameCube kiosks.